 *No multilingual menu available.

-Tsukiji Outer Market, while most known for being the former site of Tokyo's tuna auction, has a lot more to offer than just seafood.
-Torito Bunten is a prime example of the area’s gourmet-tastic diversity, as it specializes on fresh chicken and egg dishes!
+While most known for being the former site of Tokyo's tuna auction, Tsukiji Outer Market has a lot more to offer than just seafood.
+Torito Bunten is a prime example of the area’s gourmet-tastic diversity, as it specializes in fresh chicken and egg dishes!

 Oyakodon is a delicious bowl that is made by topping rice with chicken, egg, and onions.
 Needless to say, it gets its name of “parent and child bowl” from that very combination.